andrewfstratton/quando/README.md

 Prerequisites: Chrome browser, Node JS, (optional) git for windows install (https://gitforwindows.org/)

-1. Download the zip and extract into C;\quando, or Clone the repository in C: using git clone https://github.com/andrewfstratton/quando.git
+1. Download the zip and extract into C:\quando, or Clone the repository in C: using git clone https://github.com/andrewfstratton/quando.git
 2. In the command line, in C:\quando, npm update - this will likely take a while
-3. you may need to rebuild the serial-port (this is only necessary if you wish to use a micro:bit), if so, then:
-    1. (may need) npm install --global --production windows-build-tools
-    2. npm install serialport --build-from-source

-_Note: Chrome needs to be modified to allow video and audio to auto play:_

-1. _open chrome://flags/#autoplay-policy_
-2. _change to 'no user gesture is required'_
+3. You may see errors installing/building serialport - this should only happen with 'obscure' operating systems, e.g. non x64 windows.
+The only missing feature will be (currently) USB micro:bit access - if you need this, then follow the relevant guide at https://serialport.io/docs/en/guide-installation
+  * Note: You may need to install windows developer tools - run an admin shell, then 'npm install -g windows-build-tools'

 ### Setting up Quando for first time use